- 10. Promote and Sustain/Expand Value

 A curriculum is the heart of any given educational program.
 A curriculum is a series of planned instruction that is coordinated and articulated in a manner that is designed to result in students’ achievement of specific knowledge and skills and the application of knowledge (Kopera-Frye, Mahaffy, et al., 2008).

-To start with, all curriculum must address the practice or vocational standards or competencies as defined by the Ministry of Training for Universities and Colleges (MTCU).
+To start with, all curriculum must address the practice or vocational standards or competencies as defined by the Ministry of Training, Colleges and Universities (MTCU).
 Each program taught at a PSE comes with a well-defined set of competencies to be met at the end of the program.
 Competencies are described as a list of capabilities that the graduates have to achieve before they can graduate from the program.
 Each PSE is responsible for developing a unique and efficient program to meet these competencies.
 To that extent, PSEs develop a curriculum for each of the programs they are teaching.

-The curriculum taught in the LC is the PSW program as designed by Conestoga College.
-This program consist of a 2 semester integrated learning curriculum, including a community and LTC experiential learning experience.
+The curriculum taught in our LC is the PSW program as designed by Conestoga College.
+This program consists of a two-semester integrated learning curriculum, including a community and LTC experiential learning experience.
 Within the PSW program, students receive theoretical and clinical content, enhanced by intentional case studies and integrated learning.

 Content covered in the PSW program includes:

 - strong knowledge of all aspects of care and service provision for older adults and their families;